p-adrian05/apex-selector/README.md

    'FROM Account WHERE Name LIKE \'%Test account name%\'';
 ```
 ### Select records with parent fields
-Using class also uses addParentQuery method twice which is used to query parent records through a relationship creating new SOQLQueryBuilder instances for them.
-The first time it's used to add a query for the Account object, and the second time it's used to query the parent records of the Contact object with the ReportsTo relationship.
+The addParentQuery is used to query parent records through a relationship creating new SOQLQueryBuilder instances for them.
+If the parent relationship is not specified, the query will use the SObjectType name as the relationship name otherwise, the setParentRelationshipName method is used to specify the relationship name.

 ```Apex
     SOQLQueryBuilder soqlQueryBuilder = new SOQLQueryBuilder(Contact.getSObjectType())